Penguin4Games/website/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ***Please only use this if the bug is not related to a game.
-If the bug is related to a game, please report it here: https://github.com/Penguin4Games/Penguin4Games.github.io/issues/1***
+If the bug is related to a game, please report it here: https://github.com/Penguin4Games/Penguin4Games.github.io/issues/1.
+Now that you've read this and confirmed that the bug is not related to a game, please proceed.***

 **Describe the bug**
 A clear and concise description of what the bug is.